-- 19. (1) The following office-bearers of the council are elected from among the members of the council - (a) a chairperson; - (b) a vice-chairperson; and - (c) a secretary. - (2) No person may be elected as an office-bearer unless he or she has been nominated in writing by at least three members of the council. - (3) The nominee must countersign the nomination to denote his or her acceptance of the nomination. - (4) An office-bearer holds office for two years, unless during that time he or she resigns or ceases to be a member of the council. - (5) At least 60 days before the expiry of the office-bearer's term of office, the secretary to the council must give notice of this fact to the council and a successor is elected by a majority of the members present and voting at the next meeting of the council. - (6) The retiring office-bearer is eligible for re-election, if he or she is still a member of the council.
+- (2) The registrar appointed by the council is secretary to the council, provided that should there be more than one registrar the council will appoint one as the secretary to the council. - (3) No person may be elected as an office-bearer unless he or she has been nominated in writing by at least three members of the council. - (4) The nominee must countersign the nomination to denote his or her acceptance of the nomination. - (5) An office-bearer holds office for two years, unless during that time he or she resigns or ceases to be a member of the council. - (6) At least 60 days before the expiry of the office-bearer's term of office, the secretary to the council must give notice of this fact to the council and a successor is elected by a majority of the members present and voting at the next meeting of the council. - (7) The retiring office-bearer is eligible for re-election, if he or she is still a member of the council.

-- (7) If a vacancy occurs within the two year period, the secretary to the council must give notice of the vacancy to the members of the council. - (8) On receipt of the notice referred to in subparagraph (7), the council must at its next meeting elect another member to act in the place of that office-bearer. - (9) The person elected in terms of subparagraph (8) holds office for the rest of the two year period, unless he or she resigns or ceases to be a member of the council. - (10) (a) The chairperson presides at meetings of the council and the executive committee of the council. - (b) The council determines any further functions of the chairperson. - (11) The vice-chairperson presides at meetings of the council and the executive committee of the council in the absence of the chairperson. - (12) The vice-chairperson performs such other functions as the council may determine. - (13) (a) The secretary performs those functions assigned to him or her by the council. - (b) The council may appoint any employee of the University to assist the secretary or to act in his or her place. - (14) If both the chairperson and the vice-chairperson are absent, the council elects, from among its members, a chairperson for the meeting concerned. - (15) The first elections in terms of this paragraph must take place at the next ordinary meeting of the council after this Statute comes into operation.
+- (8) If a vacancy occurs within the two-year period, the secretary to the council must give notice of the vacancy to the members of the council. - (9) On receipt of the notice contemplated in subparagraph (8), the council must at its next meeting elect another member to act in the place of that officebearer. - (10) The person elected in terms of subparagraph (9) holds office for the rest of the two-year period, unless he or she resigns or ceases to be a member of the council. - (11) (a) The chairperson presides at meetings of the council and the executive committee of the council. - (b) The council determines any further functions of the chairperson. - (12) The vice-chairperson presides at meetings of the council and the executive committee of the council in the absence of the chairperson. - (13) The vice-chairperson performs such other functions as the council may determine. - (14) (a) The secretary performs those functions assigned to him or her by the council. - (b) The council may appoint any employee of the University to assist the secretary or to act in his or her place. - (15) If both the chairperson and vice-chairperson are absent, the council elects, from among its members, a chairperson for the meeting concerned. - (16) The first elections in terms of this paragraph must take place at the next ordinary meeting of the council after this Statute comes into operation.